davidsadovy/data690_fall2022/assignment_02/README.md

-# This is a folder for Assignment 02
+# Folder for Assignment 02